 United Reformed Church

 In Wales

 The URC belongs to Churches Together in Wales (CYTUN), which has made formal partnership arrangements with the Commission of the Covenanted Churches in Wales.
 This latter body brings together the URC, Methodist Church, Covenanted Baptists, the Presbyterian Church of Wales and the Church in Wales.
 CYTUN organise a very helpful residential ecumenical course to help introduce new ministers to Wales.
-The URC Ecumenical Officer for Wales is a shared Assembly and Synod post.
-The Revd Martin Spain can be reached on: [email protected]
+The URC Ecumenical Officer for Wales is a shared Assembly and Synod post currently held by the Revd Martin Spain.

+United Reformed Church